scottperkins/scottperkins.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a physicist focused on data analysis in observational astronomy (both [gravitational waves](https://www.ligo.caltech.edu/page/gravitational-waves) and optical surveys)
+I'm a physicist focused on data analysis in observational astronomy (both [gravitational waves](https://www.ligo.caltech.edu/page/gravitational-waves) and optical surveys).
+I'm generally interested in problems related to inference, uncertainty quantification, and general optimization, especially as they relate to physics and astrophysics.

+Please reach out with questions, comments or ideas for research!